Well-posedness of dispersion managed nonlinear Schr\"odinger equations

 In order to circumvent this problem, one usually approximates the solution $u$ by smooth ones and uses an approximation argument.
-Thus one has to study solutions of \eqref{eq:main} for initial condition in Sobolev spaces $H^s(\R)$ with high enough regularity $s>1$ and this poses additional conditions on the nonlinearity, in particular, high enough differentiability, which we need to avoid.
-Instead, we will use the \emph{twisting argument} from \cite{AHH, Ozawa}, which goes back to Dirac's interaction picture in quantum mechanics.
+Following this route, one has to study solutions of \eqref{eq:main} for initial condition in Sobolev spaces $H^s(\R)$ with high enough regularity $s>1$.
+This poses additional conditions on the nonlinearity, in particular, high enough differentiability of $h$, which we need to avoid.
+To circumvent this problem we will use the \emph{twisting trick} from \cite{AHH, Ozawa}, which goes back to Dirac's interaction picture in quantum mechanics.